 - Relaxing with family and friends is one of the surest ways to combat stress, and of course to prepare us for a good night’s sleep.

-- Exercise is another way to shed the demons of stress, but you have to be sure that your exercise time-frame isn’t too close to beddy-bye time, lest it disrupt your sleep rhythm.
+- Exercise is another way to shed the demons of stress.
+For example, doing martial arts such as aikido lessons helps decrease a stress well.
+But you have to be sure that your exercise time-frame isn’t too close to beddy-bye time, lest it disrupt your sleep rhythm.
 You need at least a two-hour interval between exercise and bedtime to settle your body down for sleep.
 Four hours, of course, is even more ideal.

 - Junk foods and refined sugars will do you no good stress-wise but will make you sluggish and not in a good state to get a good night’s sleep.